 The last step to getting your Birkenstocks to fit properly is to “break them in”.
-Most important before breaking in your brand new Birkenstocks is to ensure the footbed length is correct.
-No amount of wear will increase the overall length and you would be best to return them (before wearing outdoors) for an exchange or a refund before fully committing to wearing them in.
+More important before breaking in your brand new Birkenstocks is to ensure the footbed length is correct.
+No amount of wear will increase the overall length and it would be best to return them (before wearing them outdoors) for an exchange or a refund before fully committing to wearing them in.

 The straps will stretch a little with wear, though Birko Flor styles will only stretch a little.
-We recommend the leather styles for a truly personalised fit and superior comfort and breathability.
+We recommend the leather styles for a truly personalised fit, superior comfort and breathability.
 These are usually a little more expensive but worth the extra money for the added comfort and personalisation.

 What is Birko-flor?